witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 - Frontend: HTML, CSS , Tailwind - (This is good for mobile-first development)
 - Backend: Node Js, Express Js
-- Databases: Firebase, Firebase Firestore
+- Databases: Firebase Firestore

+Why use an API with firestore: So that other sub-systems do not have to get involved with our database, they can just call our API and acess our data with the correct authentication.

 ## Diagrans